HashWarlock/how-do-i-pallet/scripts/phala-world/README.md

     .signAndSend(overlord);
 ```
 Here is an example of a user executing a transaction called `buyRareOriginOfShell` to purchase a rare Origin of Shell NFT.
 The Parameters can be as follows:
-- `OriginOfShellType`: Origin of Shell Type and in this case the 2 acceptable values are `'Legendary'` or `'Magic'`.
+- `RarityType`: Rarity Type and in this case the 2 acceptable values are `'Legendary'` or `'Magic'`.
 - `RaceType`: A pick of any of the 4 Races `'Cyborg'`, `'AISpectre'`, `'Pandroid'`, `'XGene'`.
 - `CareerType`: A pick of any of the 5 Careers `'HardwareDruid'`, `'RoboWarrior'`, `'TradeNegotiator'`, `'HackerWizard'`, `'Web3Monk'`.
 ```javascript